leclair-7/CarND-Vehicle-Detection/writeup.md

 #### 1. Link to the video output.
 Here's a [link to my video result](./result.mp4)

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Filter implementation for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap, thresholded that map, then I added it to a queue which kept track of the past 5 heatmaps.
 I then averaged the heatmaps and thresholded that map and returned the resulting heatmap.   `scipy.ndimage.measurements.label()` was then called to identify individual blobs in the heatmap.
+This function also combines overlapping bounding boxes as a feature.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+Lastly I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-#### Here are 4 frames of images after the bouding boxes were calculated:
+#### Here are 4 frames of images after the bounding boxes were calculated:
 ![alt text][image4]
 #### Here are 4 frames of images after the pipeline was completed:
 ![alt text][image5]